MPCodeWriter21/whois21/README.md

 whois21 is a simple and easy to use python package that lets you easily query whois information of a domain.

 Features
 --------

 ### WHOIS

++ Query whois information of a TLD from various whois servers and parse the results.
++ Get the Registration Information of a domain from different RDAP servers and parse the results.
 + Any idea?
 Feel free to [open an issue](https://github.com/MPCodeWriter21/whois21/issues) or submit a pull request.

 ![issues](https://img.shields.io/github/issues/MPCodeWriter21/whois21)